Google Catalogs

 Google Catalogs was a shopping application for tablet computers, which was produced by Google in August 2011.
 Google Catalogs delivered virtual catalogs to users from merchants like Nordstrom, L.L.
 Bean, Macy's, Pottery Barn, and many more.
-Merchants were added through a process by which they submitted a form with information and a sample of their catalog, which was then reviewed by Google’s editorial team.
+Merchants were added through a process by which they submitted a form with information and a sample of their catalog, which was then reviewed by Google's editorial team.
 The application was noted as a "Greener Way to Shop", as the digitization of catalogs substituted for paper versions.

-Google announced the intent to discontinue the iPad app effective August 2013 and eventually shut down the project entirely in August 2015.
+Google announced the intent to discontinue the iPad app effective August 2013 and eventually shut down the project entirely in August 2015, almost half a year after it was announced to shut down.

 History

 Google Catalog search was first conceptualized in December, 2001 as a search function on the web only.
 This was a free Google service.
 Catalog search was a major digitization project for Google, as thousands of merchant catalogs were scanned and made accessible to the public.
 Users were able to flip through pages of catalogs from a variety of industries, except those that focus on liquor, tobacco, firearms, or similar products.
-Google ended this service on the web in January, 2009 stating: "Catalog Search hasn’t been as popular as some of our other products.
-So tomorrow, we’re bidding it a fond farewell and focusing our efforts to bring more and more types of offline information such as magazines, newspapers and of course, books, online".
+Google ended this service on the web in January, 2009 stating: "Catalog Search hasn't been as popular as some of our other products.
+So tomorrow, we're bidding it a fond farewell and focusing our efforts to bring more and more types of offline information such as magazines, newspapers and of course, books, online".
 On August 16, 2011 Google Catalogs was announced on Google's official blog, and was immediately available for download.
 Google created a short video as an overview of the features of the product.
 On October 1, 2012, Google made Google Catalogs available on the web.